iterative/dvc.org/content/docs/use-cases/model-registry.md

 Many of these benefits are built into DVC: Your [modeling process] and performance information become **codified** in Git-based <abbr>DVC projects</abbr>.
-This makes it possible to manage them with standard GitOps workflows along with code.
+This makes it possible to manage them with standard Git workflows along with code.
 Large model files are stored separately and efficiently, and can be pushed to [remote storage] -- a scalable access point.

 DVC repos are also great for [sharing] any data artifact.
-You can get the models described by DVC into production in a few ways: by deploying with the `dvc` [CLI], or integrating into Python code using the [API].
+You can get the models described by DVC into production in a few ways: [import] them into a central repo, deploy using the `dvc` [CLI], or integrate into Python code with the [API].
 You can even automate their training and delivery [via CML].

-Another route to build a Git-native registry is to annotate ML models in your repos using tags.
+An additional route to build a Git-native registry is to **annotate** ML models in your repos using tags.
 [GTO] (Git Tag Ops) is a tool to do just that!
-The annotations carry meaningful metadata, such as a model file path (or [DVC metafile]), development state, deployment env, etc. This helps manage your models lifecycle: promoting versions, rolling back, and reviewing their history.
+The annotations carry meaningful metadata, such as a model file path, deployment env, etc. and get codified in the repo.
+GTO also helps manage your models

-This approach is like **packaging** the models with their related information, plus dependencies with DVC.
-They can be consolidated virtually using a smart tool like [Studio], or by moving or [importing] the assets into a central repo.
+lifecycle: promoting versions, rolling back, and reviewing history.

+To finish closing the gap between model training and software development, you can fully **package** models by introducing [MLEM] in any Python ML code that uses common libraries like `sklearn` or `xgboost`.
+MLEM automagically codifies all the context needed to produce data and models in the Git repo.
+It's also able to push them to any cloud storage (by itself or via DVC), as well as to list and transfer models between locations, or even serve them directly!

+Each of these complementary methods brings your ML process to GitOps practices, especially to manage and deploy models with mature software delivery methods.
-This is compatible with systems like Github Actions or Gitlab CI/CD, which can automatically [sync] with your model management events.
+This means for example Github Actions or Gitlab CI/CD, which can now automatically sync with the state of the artifacts in your model registry.

 [modeling process]: doc/start/data-pipelines
 [remote storage]: /doc/command-reference/remote